 While known for their sprawling beauty, Magnolia’s gardens originated from a much smaller, formal design.
 Thomas and Ann Drayton added the original garden, which they would later name Flowerdale, shortly after the completion of their home in the mid 1680s.
-Marked by formal arrangements of annuals such as lillies, tulips, and irises enclosed by boxwood hedges, Flowerdale is widely considered to be the oldest flower garden in America.

 The gardens did not begin to take their current form until the 1840s, when Reverend John Grimke Drayton inherited the plantation.
 Rev. Drayton began to expand Flowerdale in an English style, focusing on the natural beauty of the landscape and adding many of the camellias and azaleas seen today.